Luis Alberto Fierro

 Economic and social development specialist, interested in expanding educational opportunities

-Luis Alberto Fierro is a specialist in economic and social development in Latin America and the Caribbean.
+Luis Alberto Fierro is a specialist in economic, social and environmental development in Latin America and the Caribbean.

-He currently works as the Climate Change Finance Adviser to the Independent Association of Latin America and the Caribbean (AILAC).
+He currently works as the Climate Change Finance Adviser to the Independent Association of Latin America and the Caribbean (AILAC, http://ailac.org/).
 Before that, he was the Director of Programs and Resource Mobilization at Grupo FARO, the premier think tank on public policies in Ecuador (www.grupofaro.org).

-Previously, he held several high level positions at the Inter-American Development Bank (IDB), including Resource Mobilization Lead Specialist at the Office in Europe; and Senior Program Coordinator at the Sustainable Development Department.
-The IDB promotes projects, programs, policies and strategies for development in the Latin America and the Caribbean.
+Previously, he held several high level positions at the Inter-American Development Bank (IDB), including Resource Mobilization Lead Specialist at the Office in Europe; Coordinator of the Programming and Private Sector Section of the Office of the Secretary; and Senior Program Coordinator at the Sustainable Development Department.
+The IDB promotes projects, programs, policies and strategies for development in Latin America and the Caribbean.

 Before that, he was the representative of the Government of Ecuador at the Board of Executive Directors of the International Monetary Fund; Economic and Business Editor at Diario Hoy (a national daily newspaper in Ecuador); and an economic and social researcher for various institutions, including the Latin American Energy Organization (OLADE), the Latin American Social Research Institution (ILDIS), and the National Council of Universities and Polytechnic Schools of Ecuador (CONUEP).